-When addressed with a thorough physical therapy assessment and plan of care, lifting overhead without shoulder pain is possible.
-However, any sort of repetitive activity with poor mechanics can develop into a more serious shoulder condition.
-If you have shoulder pain when lifting overhead, the physical therapists at Movement Solutions would be glad to be a resource for you.
+When addressed with a specialized physical therapy program, lifting overhead without pain is possible.
+However, ignoring pain and engaging in repetitive activity can result in a further decline of your shoulder health.
+If you're worried about shoulder pain, the physical therapists at Movement Solutions would be glad to help you.

 We invite you to request a shoulder consultation with one of our specialists.
 This is an opportunity to ask questions, obtain clarity about your shoulder pain, and foster confidence that we can help you.
 If you’re certain that we’re a good fit to work together, you can decide on the next step.